 Special Education Services

 Teachers or parents desiring that a child be considered for an evaluation for special education services should contact their building principal to discuss their request and concerns.
-For further information regarding special education programs, procedures, or parent/guardian rights, please contact Ms. Tonya Hanrahan, Special Education Coordinator at (309) 792-2887 extension 3.
+For further information regarding special education programs, procedures, or parent/guardian rights, please contact Mrs. Jaylee Swanson, Director of Special Education at (309) 792-2887 extension 3.

 Article XIV of the School Code of Illinois places responsibility on local school districts to provide and maintain appropriate and effective educational programs for all exceptional children who are residents of the district.
 A child is eligible for service if she or he needs special education and/or related services as a result of having one or more of the following characteristics or conditions: Deaf-Blindness, Deafness, Emotional Disability, Hearing Impairment, Cognitive Disability, Multiple Disabilities, Orthopedic Impairment, Other Health Impairment, Specific Learning Disability, Speech/Language Impairment, Speech/Language Pathology Services, Traumatic Brain Injury, and Visual Impairment.

 Special education programs and related services are available to children with disabilities ages three through twenty-one and who are enrolled in East Moline School District 37.
 Depending on the nature and severity of the child’s educational need, programs are either provided at East Moline School District 37 schools or through the Black Hawk Area Special Education District (BHASED).
 East Moline School District #37 is a member of the Black Hawk Area Special Education District, a special education cooperative serving 14 area school districts.